Existence of common zeros for commuting vector fields on $3$-manifolds II. Solving global difficulties: Introduction

 of $X$ and $Y$ inside $\overline{U}$.
-If the collinearity locus is ``too big" (for instance if it contains an open neighbourhood of $K$) there will be no enough space fo $X$ to turn and the index must vanish.
-If on the contrary it is ``too small'' (for example if it is reduced to a periodic orbit of $Y$) then $X$ can be approached by non-vanishing vector fields (i.e. the vector fields $X-cY$ for $|c|$ small) and thus must have zero index.
+If the collinearity locus is ``too big'' (for instance if it contains an open neighbourhood of $K$) there is not enough space for $X$ to turn and the index must vanish.
+If on the contrary it is ``too small'' (for example if it is reduced to a periodic orbit of $Y$) then $X$ can be approached by non-vanishing vector fields (i.e. the vector fields $X-cY$ for $|c|$ small) so it must have zero index.
 When it is not too big nor too small, the key lies in the detailed analysis of the dynamics of $Y$ in the neighbourhood of $\Col_U(X,Y)$.
 In particular the existence of stable/unstable sets for $Y$, which must be invariant by $X$ since it commutes with $Y$, prevents $X$ to turn around in all directions.
 This idea was successfully implemented in the paper \cite{BS}, where the following was proven, by constructing stable sets for $Y$.

 \begin{thm}[Bonatti-Santiago] Let $M$ be a $3$-dimensional manifold and $X,Y$ be two commuting vector fields of class $C^1$.
 Let $U$ be a relatively compact open set such that $\Zero(Y)\cap U=\Zero(X)\cap\partial U=\vide$.
 Assume that $\Col_U(X,Y)$ is contained in a closed and boundaryless two-dimensional submanifold of $M$.
 Then